captainchicken2023/Predicting-Flight-Delays/README.md

 ## Data Processing
-Processing was an arduous process as my combined set contained nearly 6.8 million records.
+Processing was an arduous experience as my combined set contained nearly 6.8 million records.

 In addition to dropping NAN entries and columns that didn't offer value, I eliminated additional columns that could result in a dummy variable trap.
-This could have given a particular dimension an unintended advantage which could affect prediction outcomes.
+This could have given a particular dimension an unintended advantage which would negatively affect prediction outcomes.

 While it would have been interesting to examine and predict delay reasons, the data was not consistently populated, so I dropped those columns as well.
 Data types were updated as needed, and select data points were remapped for ease of understanding.
-Finally, I did keep a full set of the processed data for my reference, but a reduced set (150001 entries) was shuffled and saved for further analysis.
+Finally, I did keep a full set of the processed data for my reference, but a reduced set (150001 entries) was shuffled and saved for prediction analysis.

 Two standard prediction models were selected to test the data.
-- Logistical Regression (followed by Random OverSampling )
+- Logistical Regression (followed by Random OverSampling)
 - Random Forest (followed by Best Estimator)